3 Winter Waterfall Hikes Near Bozeman

 The hike to Grotto Falls is mellow and around 2.5 miles long.
 As you are hiking, be sure to look at the surrounding cliffs, where you will see even more waterfalls and ice climbers making their way up the frozen ice.

 Palisade Falls is one of the most popular hikes in Hyalite during the summer, but it is a little more difficult to get to during the winter.
-The road to the Palisade Falls Trailhead is closed during the winter so you will have to park at the gate where the road past Hyalite Reservoir splits and hike the two miles to get to the Palisade Falls trailhead.
+The road to the Palisade Falls Trailhead is closed during the winter, so you will have to park at the gate where the road past Hyalite Reservoir splits and hike the two miles to get to the Palisade Falls trailhead.
 Head past the reservoir like you are going to Grotto Falls, but stay left when the road splits.
 You will find a parking lot near the gate to leave your vehicle.

 There are numerous frozen waterfalls around Bozeman during the winter.
-In fact, Hyalite Canyon is ranked in the top ten in the world for ice climbing destinations; however many are difficult to get to.
+In fact, Hyalite Canyon is ranked in the top ten in the world for ice-climbing destinations; however, many are difficult to get to.
 We hope you take a little time to check out one of these frozen waterfalls on your visit to Bozeman.

 If you enjoyed this blog, take a look at some of our other related articles:

-- A Guide To Snowshoeing In Bozeman
+- A Guide to Sledding Around Bozeman